 Synchronous Distance Learning Courses - Blackboard Collaborate (courses identified with "C" or "99A" and possibly "HY" in the section number - you must read the footnotes in the class schedule)

 attend class at one of the CVCC campuses.
-Purchasing a headset with a microphone is the responsibility of the
+Depending on the instructor and class you take,

-off-campus site for orientation, assignments and tests depending on your instructor.
-Contact the instructor of
+campus or an off-campus site for orientation and tests depending on your instructor.
+Contact

 Hybrid (courses identified with "H" in the section number)

-Collaborate.
-Specific requirements and descriptions for each course are
+(within Blackboard) called Collaborate.
+Specific requirements and descriptions for each

 Web/Online (courses identified with "W" in the section number)

-Students who enroll in web-based courses benefit from self-motivation and
+enroll in web-based courses benefit from self-motivation and discipline.
+Knowledge of

-helpful resource for students in making decisions about enrolling in
+resource for students in making decisions about enrolling in web-based courses.

-management platform used in the VCCS.
-Some courses might have requirements
+platform used in the VCCS.
+Some courses might have requirements that provide resources